5 Sources I Draw Design Inspiration From

 Believe it or not, inspiration for most of my pieces comes from the abundance of nature around my home.
 The featured image I created for this post is no exception.

-During my evening walks after work (with my one and a half year old daughter) I love to observe a variety of floral patterns, leaves, textures and even collect some to take pictures.
+During our evening family walks after work (with my 4 year old & one and a half year old daughters) we spend time observing a variety of floral patterns, leaves, textures and even collect some to take pictures.
 Later I import some of these into Photoshop & Illustrator to use digitally.
 The beauty has always been there but I guess I only started noticing it after becoming a designer.

 Another great way to follow nature photography is by following photographers on Instagram using tags like #naturelovers #nature #nature_perfection #natureporn